James4Ever0/notes/Sentence Word order corrector.md

 input can be both misplaced sentences or correct sentences

-looking for english word order correctifier.
+looking for english word order correctifier.(grammar)